giving children a chance

 Child’s up to date immunization (shot) record.
 The doctor’s office can print this for you.

 - Copies of progress notes from a therapist

 - Copy of an Individual Education Plan (IEP) document

 We Can Help

-If you need assistance with the application, please contact us to schedule an appointment for help.
+If you need assistance with the application, please contact us to schedule an appointment.